MewsSystems/developers/Readme.md

 # Mews developers

 Information about development job opportunities and career at [Mews](https://mews.com).
 If you're looking for specification of interview tasks for our open positions, check [Open positions](#open-positions).
 If you would like to know more about Mews, what we use, how we work etc, have a look at [About Mews](#about-mews) section.
-We also have a [Blog](https://developers.mews.com) and [Twitter](https://twitter.com/MewsDevs) with latest information.
+We also have a [Blog](https://developers.mews.com), [Twitter](https://twitter.com/MewsDevs) and [Facebook](https://www.facebook.com/MewsDevs/) with latest news about events, tech stack and life of devs at Mews.

 Would you like to meet us?
 Hear us talk or check if we're coming to your area?
 Check out the [calendar](https://calendar.google.com/calendar/embed?src=mewssystems.com_gd584gn109i0avrbhe5d700kmo%40group.calendar.google.com&ctz=Europe%2FPrague) of the events we organize or attend and let's get in touch!
 You can also add it to your calendar via the [iCal](https://calendar.google.com/calendar/ical/mewssystems.com_gd584gn109i0avrbhe5d700kmo%40group.calendar.google.com/public/basic.ics) to never miss a Mews thing!